rewindrl/updater/README.md

     }
 }
 ```
 In this example, the value in Z14 would decide which of `#bob-overlay`, `#cartoon-bucket-drawing`, `#doris-esports` and `#linda-overlay` to show.
 If Z14 contained 'bob', the HTML element with ID `#bob-overlay` would be shown, if it contained 'bucket' it would show `#cartoon-bucket-drawing` and so on.
+Note that you can't specify multiple tags for a value in a switch statement: if you want to be able to toggle several different things, you could either use containing HTML divs that you pass into the updater instead or, in a similar vein to the counter, specify the same cell multiple times.
+Again, not strictly supported.